como-instalar-mysql-en-raspberry-pi

 • 3 min

-Having a database is essential in almost any development project.
-MySQL is one of the most used options in hobbyist and Maker projects, due to its licensing and popularity.
+Having a database is essential in many development projects.
+MySQL/MariaDB is one of the most widely used options in hobbyist and maker projects because of its popularity, documentation, and ease of installation.

 Install MySQL

-Installing MySQL on Raspberry Pi is very simple.
+Installing MySQL/MariaDB on Raspberry Pi is very simple.
 First, we make sure we have the package list updated.

 sudo apt update